18 Jan The ultimate debate: blogging vs vlogging

 BLOGGING Vs VLOGGING in marketing

 Vlogging and blogging are the new trends in the market.
 Anything new in the market is easily usable in the marketing of different things.
-Of course, as both of these gain their popularity, marketers tend to look at them carefully as well.
+Of course, as both of these gain their popularity, marketers tend to look at them carefully and blogging opportunities.

 However, businesses tend to love vlogs more!
 It is not a surprise, is it?
 How many of us prefer reading over watching a quick video.
 All over the world, businesses, on average, create 18 vlogs per month!